arjun-computer-geek/binks-assignment-frontend/README.md

 * Open your web browser and navigate to  http://localhost:3000

 You should now be able to see and interact with the binks social app in your browser.

+## Note on Responsive Design
+Please note that due to time constraints, the current version of the application may not be fully responsive on all devices and screen sizes.
+The focus of the development has been on functionality and features.
+However, efforts have been made to ensure that the application is usable.